 When a linear program returns \INFEASIBLE{}, the real work begins.
-An analyst must examine the Irreducible Infeasible Subsystem (\IIS{})---the minimal subset of constraints that cannot be simultaneously satisfied---diagnose the root cause, and systematically repair the formulation.
+An analyst must examine the Irreducible Infeasible Subsystem (\IIS{}, the minimal subset of constraints that cannot be simultaneously satisfied), diagnose the root cause, and systematically repair the formulation.
 This iterative debugging loop is where OR expertise manifests.

 Yet existing benchmarks evaluate LLMs on Operations Research as one-shot translation: given a problem description, generate solver code.
 This paradigm ignores the debugging process central to real OR practice.
-Unlike generic error messages, \IIS{} provides a \textbf{minimal certificate of infeasibility}, enabling targeted, interpretable repairs---precisely the kind of structured feedback that should enable targeted self-correction.
+Unlike generic error messages, \IIS{} provides a \textbf{minimal certificate of infeasibility}, enabling targeted, interpretable repairs.
+This structured feedback is what should enable targeted self-correction.